Return to Index

 - Percutaneous catheter drainage—One or many thin tubes are inserted into the abdomen to drain fluid from the pancreas.

 - ECRP—To remove gallstones or open any collapsed ducts.

-- Limit intake of alcohol to a maximum of two drinks per day for men and one drink per day for women.
+- Limit intake of alcohol to a maximum of 2 drinks per day for men and 1 drink per day for women.

 - If you have hyperlipidemia, restrict your intake of fat and follow your doctor’s treatment plan to lower your lipids.

 - Increase your activity level to help lose excess weight.
 Aim for 30 minutes per day on most days of the week.